castral02/frag_af/variation_3/README.md

 # Variation 3: XGBoost Trained Model
 Using the knowledge on Variation 2, we decided to create a trained model.
 Variation 2 at high accuracy was able to determine what is **not** a DNF but had a difficulty on determining what **is** a DNF.
 To increase precision, we developed a *XGBoost Trained Model.* XGBoost, Extreme Gradient Boosting, is a gradient boosted decision tree which is best used for regression, classification, and ranking problems (2).
-In our case, we will be classifying and ranking the different fragments into **high, medium, and low** priority fragments.
+In our case, we aim to classify and rank the different fragments into **high, medium, and low** priority fragments.

 Before training the model, we had to clean our data (1).
 Our data is based of the Cell Systems Methods paper on Protein Tiling-- *Peptide-tiling screens of cancer drivers reveal oncogenic protein domains and associated peptide inhibitors* (3).
 However, due to the way we tiled the fragments, many of the DNFs are small interacting areas within the fragment itself making it difficult to categorize the fragment.
+In other words, the signal to noise ratio discrimination for this model to classify more difficult.

 Classification of fragment is based on the percentage of similar amino acids to the original DNF fragment:

 High: +95%

 Medium: 75-95%

 Low: 50-75%

 With this in mind, our dataset was cleaned in two ways: